Palm Paradise Cabanas Tangalle

-Palm Paradise Cabanas Tangalle is a medium-sized beach and garden resort located a few kms west along the coast from Tangalle.
-My last visit to Palm Paradise – 19 years previously – was very enjoyable, so I was keen to return.
+Palm Paradise Cabanas is a medium-sized beach and garden resort located a few kilometers west along the coast from Tangalle.
+Our last visit to Palm Paradise was really enjoyable, so we were keen to return.

-The highlights I remembered from my first trip were the beautiful cabanas, the family of monkeys that visited us every day and the fabulous beach.
+The highlights we remembered from our first trip were the beautiful cabanas, the family of monkeys that visited us every day, and of course the fabulous beach.

-So fast-forward 19 years and we’re back, hopefully for more of the same.
+So fast-forward to the present and we’re back, hopefully for more of the same.

 3 weeks earlier I had tried unsuccessfully to book a cabana online – they were fully booked for the dates I wanted.
 Undeterred, when we arrived in Tangalle we decided to just walk in on the off-chance, to see if there was any availability.